 Have a professional setup!
 It’s not enough that your webshop looks professional and inviting.
 Your backend must also be in order.
 So make sure the technique is working!

 Choose a team that can handle the technical tasks that your company needs.
-Consider whether you need more time or ease the workload.
+Consider whether you need more time or to ease the workload.
 If necessary, seek professional technical assistance.